AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-1-what-are-we-proving.md

 An attack navigates this space intelligently, but it still examines only part of it unless its search comes with a completeness guarantee.
-A stronger attack may find a version of April's photo that an earlier attack missed.
+A stronger attack may find an adversarial input that an earlier attack missed.
 More attacks give us better empirical evidence, but they do not automatically cover every allowed image.

 The logical distinction is: